 - Consistency of the whole class diagram A class diagram is consistent, if it admits an instantiation, i.e., if its classes can be populated without violating any of the requirements imposed by the diagram.
 Formally, this means that the corresponding set of FOL assertions admits a model in which at least one class has a nonempty extension.
 When the diagram is not consistent, the definitions altogether are contradictory, since they do not allow any class to be populated.
-Observe that the interaction of various types of constraints may make it very difficult to detect inconsistencies. - Class consistency A class is consistent, if the class diagram admits an instantiation in which the class has a non-empty set of instances.
+Observe that the interaction of various types of constraints may make it very difficult to detect inconsistencies. - Class consistency A class is consistent, if the class diagram admits an instantiation in which the class has a nonempty set of instances.
 Intuitively, the class can be populated without violating the requirements imposed by the class diagram.
 Formally, the set of FOL assertions corresponding to the diagram admits a model in which the class has a nonempty extension.
 The inconsistency of a class may be due to a design error or due to over-constraining.
 In any case, the understandability of the diagram is weakened, since the class stands for the empty class, and thus, at the very least, it is inappropriately named.
 To increase the quality of the diagram, the designer may remove the inconsistency by relaxing some constraints (possibly by correcting errors), or by deleting the class, thus removing redundancy and increasing understandability. - Class subsumption A class $C_1$ subsumes a class $C_2$ , if the class diagram implies that $C_1$ is a generalization of $C_2$ .
 Formally, in every model of the set of FOL assertions, the extension of $C_1$ is a superset of the extension of $C_2$ .
 Such a subsumption allows one to deduce that properties for $C_1$ hold also for $C_2$ .
+This suggests the possible omission of an explicit generalization.
+Alternatively, if all instances of the more specific class are not supposed to be instances of the more general class, then something is wrong with the diagram, since it is forcing an undesired conclusion.
+Class subsumption is also the basis for a classification of all the classes in a diagram.
+Such a classification, as in any object-oriented approach, can be exploited in several ways within the modeling process [24]. - Class equivalence Two classes are equivalent if they denote the same set of instances whenever the requirements imposed by the class diagram are satisfied: in this case one of them is redundant.
+Determining equivalence of two classes allows for their merging, thus reducing the complexity of the diagram.
+Moreover, knowing about class equivalences avoids misunderstanding among different users. - Refinement of properties The properties of various classes and associations may interact to yield stricter multiplicities or typing than those explicitly specified in the diagram.
+Detecting such cases allows the designer for refining the class diagram by making such properties explicit, thus enhancing the readability of the diagram. - Implicit consequences More generally, a property is an (implicit) consequence of a class diagram if it holds whenever all requirements imposed by the diagram are satisfied.
+Formally, this means that the property is logically implied by the FOL assertions corresponding to the class diagram, i.e., the property holds in every model of the assertions.
+Determining implicit consequences is useful on the one hand to reduce the complexity of the diagram by removing those parts that implicitly follow from other ones, and on the other hand it can be used to make properties explicit, thus enhancing its readability.